carlosb1/upc-aidl-19-team4/README.md

 ### Result table

-In order to evaluate which algorithm can be fit better for my use case, I did different tests:
+In order to evaluate which algorithm can fit better, I did different tests:
 - The chosen dataset is the [cfp dataset][cfp_dataset].
-The main reason to use it because it includes annotations to check different or same pair of faces.
+It includes annotations for different or same pair of faces.
-- The result table has the validation accuracy for the dataset.
-The idea is the calculation of the test accuracy (usin the splitted test dataset) for the best option of all.
+- The result table has the validation accuracy for the dataset, the idea is the calculation of the test accuracy (usin the splitted test dataset) for the best option of all.
 - The table includes results of the tests but It was done some experiments to figure out how to tune parameters as the learning rate.
 - The data augmentation applies jitter, flip and rotations for our images.
+- The table includes the best accuracy with the best input hyperparameters that I could find.

 Here, it is the table of results for the validation split: